Internet providers in Hawaii

 Quality of internet access in Hawaii

-The entire state of Hawaii has access to the minimum recommended broadband speeds, with a small percentage of the state able to access to gigabit speeds:
+The entire state of Hawaii has access to the minimum recommended broadband speeds, with less than half the state able to access gigabit speeds:

 • Residents with broadband access (speeds at or over 100/20 Mbps): 100%